 - If an investigator submits an Urgent Competitive Revision, does that have to go back to the original study section for review?

 Typically, revision applications are reviewed by the original study section; however, URGENT competitive revision applications will not be peer reviewed in the traditional manner.
-These applications will receive a scientific evaluation by NIDA staff using criteria noted within the NOSI and the Urgent Competitive Award Revision FOA.
+These applications will receive a scientific evaluation by NIDA staff using criteria noted within the NOSI and the Urgent Competitive Award Revision funding opportunity.
 Applicants will not receive a score nor summary statement in response to these URGENT submissions, but evaluation outcomes will be placed in the grant folder.

 - What is the earliest start date?